chesshacker/chesshacker.github.io/experience/rackspace.md

 In addition to helping interns, I enjoy teaching and mentoring other students and professionals.
 I have helped mentor at several hackathons.
-In August, I led a workshop at the [SoHacks Hackathon][sohacks] on building a website with [GitHub Pages][pages] and I won an award for being one of the top mentors!
+In August, I led a workshop at the [SoHacks Hackathon][sohacks] on building a website with [GitHub Pages][pages] and I won an award for being one of the top mentors.

 Within Rackspace, I have led several [Coding Dojos][dojo] using both Python and [Golang][go].
 Beyond Rackspace, I have spoken several times at the Alamo Python